 The Architecture of OpenERP¶

-use a web browser pointed at the OpenERP client-web server, or
+use only a web browser pointed at the OpenERP client-web server.

-The two methods of access give very similar facilities, and you can use both on the same server at the same time.
-It is best to use the web browser if the OpenERP server is some distance away (such as on another continent) because it is more tolerant of time delays between the two than the GTK client is.
+It is best to use the web browser if the OpenERP server is some distance away (such as on another continent) because it is more tolerant of time delays.
 The web client is also easier to maintain, because it is generally already installed on users' computers.

 An OpenERP system is formed from three main components: